djalbat/reaction/README.md

     npm run build
     npm run watch

-## Currently supported functionality
+## Supported functionality

 - React classes
 - React components
-- React components defined as functions
+- React functions
 - References
 - Contexts
 - Mounting and unmounting

 Contexts are handled differently.
 React elements can only pass down a context to child elements, and those child elements can only receive a context, in its entirety.
-However, the current context is available as `this.context` when the `getChildContext()` method is invoked, or passed as the second argument of the `getChildContext()` method in the case of component functions, so you can make programmatic decisions about what context to pass down to children.
+However, the current context is available as `this.context` when the `getChildContext()` method is invoked, or passed as the second argument of the `getChildContext()` method in the case of functions, so you can make programmatic decisions about what context to pass down to children.

-## Things that are deliberately not supported
+## Functionality that is not supported

 - Component state.
 Use Redux!
 - Of the component lifecycle, all methods except `componentWillMount()` and `componentWillUnmount()` are *not* supported.

 ## Roadmap

-- Improve the React DOM traversal when mounting elements,
-- then add an implementation of Redux, possibly,
+- Add an implementation of Redux, possibly,
-- and then look at Falcor?
+- and then look at Falcor...

 ## Contact